JM2K69/JM2K69.github.io/_posts/2019-08-13-Material Design Dialog.md

 ## 3.1 Open with XAML

-There is a RoutedCommand can pe implemented in your `Button` vi the `CommandParameter` with the this code :
+There is a RoutedCommand can pe implemented in your `Button` via the `CommandParameter` with the this code :

 ```xml
 <Button Command="{x:Static md:DialogHost.OpenDialogCommand}" />